 Francoise Raunet is a mom, a French Immersion teacher, and a lifelong Vancouverite.
 She currently lives in co-op housing on the Fraser River near the Knight Street Bridge with her husband and two daughters.
 She believes that we need to twin the economy.
 The powerful economic forces of globalization that have held the reins of power since at least the Reagan years must be counterbalanced by equally powerful localization of the economy.
 No one is better positioned than the mayor to guide Vancouver towards a zero-growth, sustainable & prosperous local economy that keeps our money flowing locally through small businesses and neighbourhoods.
 Françoise's many decades working in Vancouver's retail, community service, and education sectors make her ideally suited to working across party lines for the common good.

 Françoise got into activism at a young age, attending Solidarity marches and anti-Expo eviction protests in the 80s with her parents, and with the Environmental Youth Alliance in her teens.
-She is a seasoned Green candidate, having run for office several times in the last decade, including her first campaigns against then-premier Christy Clark in 2011 and 2013.
+She is a seasoned Green candidate at the provincial and federal levels, having run for office several times in the last decade, including her first campaigns against then-premier Christy Clark in 2011 and 2013.

 It's not too late.
 We need to start building the economy of the future today.
-Help Françoise get to Victoria so she can make government pick up the pace.
+Help Françoise get to Vancouver City Hall so she can make government pick up the pace.
 It's time, neighbours.
-Vote Green.